-**When you're done reading this article, check out our Reframe Janitorial Workshops, currently in San Jose and San Francisco, for more on how to close janitorial sales!**
+**When you're done reading this article, check out our Reframe Janitorial Workshops for more great sales strategies

 The quote is complete and the keys to their office are in my hand… yet when I walked in the door the first thing the office manager said was “We are getting a few other quotes this week.”